yosheDev/BatteryPrototypes/README.md

 # BatteryPrototypes
-Prototypes for creation of 2D platformer.
+Prototypes for creation of 2D platformer based on Magnets and Batteries.